geotools/geotools/docs/user/library/render/style.rst

 * StyleFactory2

-  This gt-api interface allows one additional non standard trick; it allows us to place an icon behind text labels.
+  This gt-main interface allows one additional non standard trick; it allows us to place an icon behind text labels.
 This is a popular technique used for example to place a "label shield" behind hi-way signs.

 * StyleFactory

-  This gt-api interface allows access to all the GeoTools vendor specific options.
+  This gt-main interface allows access to all the GeoTools vendor specific options.

   It has a slightly different style of programming where mutable instances are creating allowing you to call both get and set methods.